 - PL 110-140 - Energy Independence and Security Act of 2007 (pdf) - Among other things this legislation:

-- Lengthens study period for Life Cycle Cost (LCC) analyses from 25 years to 40 years.
+- Lengthens study period for LCC analyses from 25 years to 40 years.

 - Requires projects to dramatically reduce their use of fossil fuel derived energy.
 See reference below in General Design Guidance, Energy for link to comparative Commercial Building Energy Consumption Survey (CBECS) data for calculation.